wdmg/yii2-stats/README.md

     ?>

 # Status and version [ready to use]
+* v.1.1.10 - Fixed deprecated class declaration
 * v.1.1.9 - Loading module options from params, optimize GeoIP database update
 * v.1.1.8 - Bugfix update GeoIP2 from console for non Unix platforms
-* v.1.1.7 - Added extra options to composer.json and navbar menu icon

 # Copyright and License
 This product also includes GeoLite2 data created by MaxMind, available from [https://www.maxmind.com](https://www.maxmind.com)